flounders/squad_tutorials/posts/2021-12-01-first_steps.md

 restrictions on what you can do while seeding, but if you are just learning infantry kits, it's a great way to get low pressure experience using different kits.

+# Live Long

+You are going to get shot a lot, but in Squad you are not dead yet.
+Unless circumstances demand otherwise, wait at least 60 seconds for a medic or team mate to revive you.
+If a medic revives you and he is healing, use your rifle to provide cover in case someone walks up on you.
+Also keep your head down.
+More likely than not you are down in an open area with nothing but being low keeping you from getting shot again.
+Wait until you are no longer seeing things in black and white before moving if you can.
+If you get shot again in the vulnerable state, you will die instead of being incapacitated.
+Try to listen to directions your medic gives, you will stand a better chance of keeping your ticket longer.